Medical assistance in dying is now legal in Canada for eligible patients.

 Where can I get more information about medical assistance in dying?

-Information on other services for people nearing the end of life is available in our Palliative Care section.
+Information on other services for people nearing the end of life is available in our hospice palliative care section.

 For more information and background on medical assistance in dying in Canada, see: